 Sitting is a part of life, yes.
 But we’re sitting so much these days, and it’s catching up to us.
 “In recent years, more and more attention has been brought to the potentially harmful side effects of spending too much time in a seated position,” says Justin Russ, a strength and conditioning coach for IMG Academy in Florida.
 “Excessive sitting can lead to an increased risk of heart disease, high blood pressure, high cholesterol and obesity.”
-A recent study even compared sitting to smoking.
+A 2015 study even compared sitting to smoking.

 So, is there any way to counter the ill effects of sitting?
 Or are we doomed?

-New research suggests that it is possible to counteract “sitting disease.”
+It is possible to counteract “sitting disease.”
 The thing is, it requires more activity than what organizations like the World Health Organization and the American Heart Association recommend.

 The news gets better: Fortunately for all of the time-strapped people out there, that hour per day doesn’t have to happen in one chunk.
 You can spread it out, according to researchers: in the gym, at the office, on the way to pick your kids up from school, anywhere.

 Here are five tips to help you exercise your way out of the adverse effects of sitting, no matter how many hours you spend each day on your rear end:

 STEER CLEAR OF EXERCISE MACHINES

 “What do 90% of exercise machines have in common?
 They place the exerciser in a seated position,” Russ says.
 He recommends swapping out exercise machine workouts for functional free-weight workouts centered around basic human movement patterns like the squat, deadlift, lunge, pull and rotate.